-Because of the smaller size of lamb cuts, smoking lamb can be done easily in a Weber kettle grill.
+Because of its smaller size, lamb can easily be grill-smoked in a Weber kettle.
 A boneless leg of lamb can weigh as little as 5 pounds, and fits easily on smaller grills, even when set up for indirect grilling.

 the grill or smoker.
 The boneless meat is tied into a uniform shape using string or a string-mesh bag.
 The consistent shape ensures even cooking.

 If your boneless leg of lamb had been tied, remove its bindings so it's easier to marinate.
-After it's been marinated, tie it back together and season its exterior with a bit of herbed dry rub.
+After it's been marinated, tie it back together and season its exterior with a bit of herb-rich dry rub.